serioh/Group-One-Nano-Project/README.md

 Click on register, and after registration, close and run the main file again.

-Go to the login and the game will pop up.
+Go to the login, enter your details, and the game will pop up.

 CURRENTLY NOT WORKING:
 - "Forgot Password"